-Treatment of anxiety and stress as a result of loud noises
+Treating anxiety and stress caused by loud noises

 Loud noises such as traffic, trains, loud music, thunderstorms and fireworks can make an animal very anxious.
 The life of an anxious animal is far from fun.
 Whether the anxiety is temporary or permanent, there are ways and tools to help make an animal less anxious or stop it from getting more anxious.
-In this article, you can read all about treatments such as CBD oil.
+In this article, you can read all about calming treatments.
 These treatments can help for anxiety and stress caused by loud noises.

 Animals can feel seriously threatened by loud noises and strange scents experienced as normal by humans.
 This anxious behaviour can manifest itself in various ways: hiding under the sofa, jumping onto a shelf or wardrobe, climbing in the curtains, trying to jump out of the window, being afraid to go outside or running away in a panic once they are outside.
 The panic can be huge and is definitely not attention seeking.
 If your pet is looking for support, try to reassure it.

 We prefer to ensure that our pets stop being afraid.
 This can be achieved with medication, but ultimately your pet will be happiest if you can get it to unlearn its anxiety.
 This can be done through behavioural training.
 Reducing anxiety through behavioural training is not easy and it takes time.
 That is why it is important to start in good time and to build up the training gradually.
 If your pet has a fear of fireworks, you should start a number of months before Bonfire Night and New Year's Eve.

 To get an animal used to the noises that it is afraid of, you can start with behavioural training using a fireworks CD for dogs.
 You should play this CD very quietly to start with (so that you do not frighten the animal), while the animal is playing or having a treat.
 As the training progresses you can increase the volume, always keeping it below the level at which your animal becomes anxious!